qpdf/qpdf/manual/cli.rst

       Generate a JSON representation of the file.
-This is described in depth in the JSON section of the manual. "version" may be a specific version or "latest".
+This is described in depth in the JSON section of the manual. "version" may be a specific version or "latest" (the default).
 Run qpdf --json-help for a description of the generated JSON object.

    Generate a JSON representation of the file.
 This is described in depth in :ref:`json`.
 The version parameter can be used to specify